stiakov/Future-Now-Professional-Services/README.md

 # Future Now Professional Services

-In this project we are applying our own CSS framework, Hopp'ipolla which was complied with SASS.
+In this project we are applying our own CSS framework, Hopp'ipolla which was compiled with SASS.

 ## References